 Introducing Sistr

-Note: This definitely isn't ready for a production site, this is an early version for feedback purposes only.
-There are still plenty of bugs, trust me.
+Note: This definitely wasn’t ready for a production site, this was an early version for feedback purposes only.
+There were still plenty of bugs.

 Usage

-1. Download sistr.js and save it to your web server (or reference it directly from this site).
+1. Download sistr.js and save it to your web server.

 2. Create a zip file with the font(s) you wish to use.
-Upload this to your webserver as well (Silverlight will only use fonts that are retrieved via HTTP).
+Upload this to your webserver as well.
+Silverlight would only use fonts that were retrieved via HTTP.

 3. Add the following into your HTML page: